 However, the claims in the message are utter nonsense.
 Facebook has made no announcement about an anti-profanity campaign like the one described and Mark Zuckerberg certainly did not send out the message.

-The message is apparently just a silly prank.
-Or it perhaps represents one user’s rather lame attempt to scare people into swearing less on Facebook.
+The message is just a silly prank.
+Or perhaps, the original version represented one user’s rather lame attempt to scare people into swearing less on Facebook.

 And, for the record, Facebook Page managers already have access to a profanity filter that they can enable and configure if they feel it is necessary.

 Some users may well be offended by how much profanity they encounter on Facebook.
-But, annoying other Facebook users by sharing this inane prank message is likely to incite even more bad language.
+But, annoying other Facebook users by sharing this inane prank message will likely do nothing more than incite even more bad language.